lexivanx/lexivanx/README.md

 ### Hi there, I'm Alex 👋

-I'm a DevOps Engineer with experience in Python, C++ and variety of CI/CD tools.
-I'm passionate about all things DevSecOps, and I love working on new technologies, as well as exploring legacy tech.
-Balance is key.
+I'm a DevOps Engineer with experience in Python and C++ development, DevOps practices and variety of tools.
+I'm passionate about all things DevSecOps, and I love working on new technologies.
-Currently working on expanding my portfolio and gaining more insight into App Security.
+Currently working on expanding my knowledge in IoT and gaining more insight into Application Layer Security.

 ## 🛠️ Skills